 Each participant meets weekly with a licensed mental health professional, both in small groups and individually.
 These experiences provide emotional support, developmental growth, and individualized work on communication and relationship building.

 Each participant has the opportunity to explore topics of high interest as a way to strengthen communication, problem-solving, critical thinking, and more.
 Activities could include practical activities such as cooking; creative arts such as writing, music and photography; and other wide- ranging topics from anime to role-playing games to computer programming and more.

 The program includes a weekly hike at one of many local wilderness areas.
 This format provides opportunities for facilitated group discussion as well as decision-making, compromise and negotiation, all in the context of a physical, community-based activity.

 TCP provides independent living support to a growing number of adults living in residences for the long-term in metro Atlanta.

-In partnership with SPECS Development, LLC, an organization providing high quality housing to people with disabilities, TCP offers multi-faceted services to residents, including in-home support and participation in the TCP community.
-This project is supported by a generous grant from a private foundation, meaning that individuals who qualify can receive TCP’s services at no additional cost beyond monthly rent.
+TCP offers multi-faceted services to residents, including in-home support and participation in the TCP community.
+In addition, TCP is working with a private foundation to provide financial support, meaning that individuals who qualify for some specific housing options can receive TCP’s services at no additional cost beyond monthly rent.
 The goal of this project is to help residents begin living in a stable, safe, high quality residence for the long-term, while also developing their independence skills and easing the financial and support responsibilities of their families.

 Hourly & Summer Services